Wednesday, May 11, 2022

 The Best Easy Hikes around Canmore:

-Once this trail opens again, it's a family-favourite.
-Make sure you take the "more difficult" path which is the real hiking trail.
+This a family-favourite with options to make your hike easier or harder depending on the age of your kids.
+I recommend taking the "more difficult" path which is the real hiking trail.
 The "easier" route is a wide gravel road, and good on descent.

 2. Canmore Bow River Trail (TransCanada Trail) - 6 km return, relatively flat

 It doesn't get easier than this one for families.
-You'll follow a wide trail beside the Bow River, paved in spots, gravel in others.
+You'll follow a wide paved trail beside the Bow River.
 It is a gorgeous trail, great for biking or walking, and you'll pass by the large West Canmore Park Playground near the beginning of your walk.

 Read: The Best Family Bike Trails in Canmore - this story covers all of the popular loops and trails along the river in Canmore for walking or biking.

-The TransCanada Trail through Canmore is a beautiful walk or bike ride
+Canmore is a beautiful place for a scenic spring walk or bike ride along the river

 Spring Training Scrambles around Canmore: